Q: My child is struggling in school. Does he / she need an eye exam?

-A: In some cases a large undetected prescription (farsightedness or astigmatism) or an eye muscle imbalance (binocular vision) can make reading and learning a challenge.
-Once properly diagnosed and treated, reading and learning tasks can become much more comfortable visually.
+A: In some cases a large undetected prescription (farsightedness or astigmatism) or an eye muscle imbalance (binocular vision problem) can make reading and learning a challenge.
+Once properly diagnosed and treated, reading and learning tasks can become much more comfortable, visually.

 Q: What is Amblyopia?